5 Simple Ways You Can Increase Your Tax Return This Year

 1. Manage your receipts

-One of the easiest thing to do is keep track of your receipts so when it comes time to make your deductions you can easily show evidence.
+One of the simplest ways to increase your tax return is to keep track of your receipts.
+That way when it comes time to make your deductions you can easily show evidence.
 For example, any time you cover a work-related expense or make a purchase that you need for work, you need to keep track of it.
 Does your office take care of all your supplies or do you provide some?

 If you provided anything from pens to a coffee machine, make note of it.
 In addition, you’ll need receipts when you are showing a donation made, membership fees paid, home internet costs and even the bill for hiring a tax professional.
 All of these are part of deductions you could be missing out on if you don’t keep track of your receipts.

-An easy way to help yourself is to download an app that logs and keeps track of receipts.
-The ability to take a quick picture of receipt as soon as you make the purchase or finish an online transaction will help you be able to find them come tax time.
+An easy way to get organised is to download an app that logs and keeps track of receipts.
+The ability to take a quick picture of the receipt as soon as you make the purchase or finish an online transaction will help you find them, come tax time.
 One such app is Etax, which is easily downloaded for both iPhones and Androids.
 The app allows you to categorise, record and add notes.
-Plus, it’s all in one spot come tax time.
+Plus, it’s all in one spot for tax time.

 2. Keep a mileage log

+Another simple way to increase your tax return is to keep a mileage log.
 Lots of people understand that you can claim mileage on your car, as long as you don’t already get reimbursed at work.
-However, you might miss some of the other expenses that also are tax deductible, such as depreciation of the car, registration, insurance and cost of keeping it running including fuel, oil changes and other services.
+However, you might miss some of the other expenses that also are tax-deductible, such as the depreciation of the car, registration, insurance and cost of keeping it running including fuel, oil changes and other services.
 But in order to take all these deductions as well as mileage, you’ll need records to back up what you claim.
 Keeping an extremely detailed logbook is the best way to get “mileage” out of your miles.

 3. Find all the claims

 People miss opportunities all the time to claim deductions.
 There are those for your career — for example, most people know about education deductions, but what about theatre and film tickets for an actor?
-And don’t forget about the deductions for working from home, even if it’s only some of the time.
+And don’t forget about the deductions for working from home.
+With the year we’ve had, this could account for a large chunk.
 For instance, you can look into deductions for office furniture, phones, a portion of monthly bills (such as heating and electric as well as internet) and even part of the mortgage payment.
 However, keep in mind some of these deductions depend on having dedicated office space that you claim to use when working from home.

 4. Track those donations